cdg14/simple_shell/README.md

-# simple_shell
-a simple shell project
+Creating a Simple Shell Program